Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### getCardsForSet
-Function that returns spccific values of all of the cards for a set.
+Function that returns specific values of all of the cards for a set.
 ```tsx
 import Card, { CardModelType } from '../models/Card';
 import { Types, Document } from 'mongoose';